-3. A manager is expected to follow the policies and procedures established under this section.
-In referring a matter to the IRC under section 5.1, the CSA expect the manager to inform the IRC whether its proposed action follows its written policies and procedures on the matter.

-If an unanticipated conflict of interest matter arises for which the manager does not have a policy and procedure, the CSA expect the manager to bring the matter and its proposed action to the IRC for its review and input at the time the matter is referred to the IRC.

-4. Small investment fund families may require fewer written policies and procedures than large fund complexes that, for example, have conflicts of interest as a result of affiliations with other financial service firms.
+- 3. A manager is expected to follow the policies and procedures established under this section.
+In referring a matter to the IRC under section 5.1, the CSA expect the manager to inform the IRC whether its proposed action follows its written policies and procedures on the matter. - If an unanticipated conflict of interest matter arises for which the manager does not have a policy and procedure, the CSA expect the manager to bring the matter and its proposed action to the IRC for its review and input at the time the matter is referred to the IRC. - 4.
+Small investment fund families may require fewer written policies and procedures than large fund complexes that, for example, have conflicts of interest as a result of affiliations with other financial service firms. - 5.
+The CSA do not consider a manager's organization of an investment fund (such as the initial setting of fees or the initial choice of service providers) to be subject to IRC review, unless the manager's decisions give rise to a conflict of interest concerning the manager's obligations to existing investment funds within the manager's fund family.
+However, the CSA expect the manager will establish policies and procedures for any conflict of interest matters arising from the investment fund's organization or otherwise and refer to the IRC these policies and procedures and any decisions related to such matters.

+It is anticipated that the manager will wish to engage the IRC early in the establishment of any new investment fund to ensure the IRC is adequately informed of potential new conflicts of interest.

-2.3 Manager to maintain records
+Manager to maintain records

-A manager must maintain a record of any activity that is subject to the review of the independent review committee, including

-- (a) a copy of the policies and procedures that address the matter; - (b) minutes of its meetings, if any; and - (c) copies of materials, including any written reports, provided to the independent review committee.
+- 2.3 A manager must maintain a record of any activity that is subject to the review of the independent review committee, including - (a) a copy of the policies and procedures that address the matter; - (b) minutes of its meetings, if any; and - (c) copies of materials, including any written reports, provided to the independent review committee.

 - 1. This section is intended to assist the CSA in determining whether the manager is adhering to this Instrument, and in identifying weaknesses in the manager's policies and procedures if violations do occur.
 The CSA expect managers to keep records in accordance with existing best practices. - 2.
-A manager is expected under this section to keep minutes only of any material discussions it has at meetings with the IRC or internally on matters subject to the review of the IRC.

-The CSA do not view this section or this Instrument as preventing the IRC and manager from sharing record keeping and maintaining joint records of IRC and manager meetings.

-3. The CSA expect a manager to keep records of the actions it takes in respect of a matter referred to the IRC.
+A manager is expected under this section to keep minutes only of any material discussions it has at meetings with the IRC or internally on matters subject to the review of the IRC. - The CSA do not view this section or this Instrument as preventing the IRC and manager from sharing record keeping and maintaining joint records of IRC and manager meetings. - 3.
+The CSA expect a manager to keep records of the actions it takes in respect of a matter referred to the IRC.
 This includes any otherwise restricted or prohibited transactions described in subsection 5.2(1) for which the manager requires the IRC's approval under Part 6 of this Instrument or under Part 4 of NI 81-102.

-2.4 Manager to provide assistance
+Manager to provide assistance